 Children want and need information from their parents that will tell them the parents’ feelings about their behavior, so that they themselves can modify behavior that might be unacceptable to the parents.
 However, children do not want the parent to try to limit or modify their behavior by using or threatening to use their authority.
 In short, children want to limit their behavior themselves if it becomes apparent to them that their behavior must be limited or modified.
 Children, like adults, prefer to be their own authority over their behavior.

 One further point: children actually would prefer that all their behavior were acceptable to their parents, so that it would be unnecessary to limit or modify any of their behavior.
-I, too, wouldparenting parents prefer that my wife would find all my behavior unconditionally acceptable.
+I, too, would prefer that my wife would find all my behavior unconditionally acceptable.
 That’s what I would prefer, but I know it is not only unrealistic, but impossible.

 So parents should not expect, nor will their children expect of them, that they will be accepting of all behavior.
 What children have a right to expect, however, is that they always be told when their parents are not feeling accepting of a certain behavior (“I don’t like to be tugged and pulled when I’m talking to a friend”).
 This is quite different from wanting parents to use authority to set limits on their behavior.